 The Security Officer will determine which information must be retrievable for Covered Entity to continue to function as usual in the event of damage or destruction of the data, hardware, or software.

-Data backup procedures outlined in the Data Backup Plan must be tested on a periodic basis to ensure that exact copies of EPHI can be retrieved and made available.
+Data backup procedures outlined in the Data Backup Plan must be tested on a periodic basis to ensure that exact copies of ePHI can be retrieved and made available.

-[Each Department HIPAA Security Liaison with medium and high risk EPHI has submitted its Data Backup Plan to the HIPAA Security Officer for approval.]
+[Each Department HIPAA Security Liaison with medium and high risk ePHI has submitted its Data Backup Plan to the HIPAA Security Officer for approval.]

 Off-Site Storage Facility or Backup Service.
-When an off-site storage facility or backup service is used, a written contract or Business Associate Agreement is used to ensure that the Business Associate will safeguard the EPHI in an appropriate manner.
+When an off-site storage facility or backup service is used, a written contract or Business Associate Agreement is used to ensure that the Business Associate will safeguard the ePHI in an appropriate manner.

 Disaster Recovery Plan Policy